frida/frida-website/_docs/examples/ios.md

 })
 {% endhighlight %}

 ### Printing an NSURL argument

 The following code shows how you can intercept a call to [UIApplication openURL:] and display the NSURL that is passed.

 {% highlight js %}
-// Get a reference to the openURL selector var openURL = ObjC.classes.UIApplication["- openURL:"];
+// Get a reference to the openURL selector var openURL = ObjC.classes.UIApplication['- openURL:'];

 // Intercept the method Interceptor.attach(openURL.implementation, {
-  onEnter: function(args) {
+  onEnter: function (args) {
-    // As this is an ObjectiveC method, the arguments are as follows:
+    // As this is an Objective-C method, the arguments are as follows:
     // 0. 'self'
     // 1.
 The selector (openURL:)
     // 2.
-The first argument to the openURL selector var myNSURL = new ObjC.Object(args[2]);
+The first argument to the openURL method var myNSURL = new ObjC.Object(args[2]);
     // Convert it to a JS string
     var myJSURL = myNSURL.absoluteString().toString();
     // Log it
-    console.log("Launching URL: " + myJSURL);
+    console.log('Launching URL: ' + myJSURL);
   }
 });
 {% endhighlight %}